From Insight to Impact: Knowledge and networks to drive climate action

 Driving Sustainable Procurement Policy

-Post Doc Researcher Dr Jellie Molino strengthened CCE’s academic and policy leadership through influential publications on climate governance, including her chapter in the Routledge Handbook of Climate Change and Governance and a peer-reviewed article in PLOS Climate advancing legal innovation for NDC implementation.
+From February 2024 to February 2026, Post Doc Researcher Dr Jellie Molino strengthened CCE’s academic and policy leadership through influential publications on climate governance.
+This included a chapter in the Routledge Handbook of Climate Change and Governance and a peer-reviewed article in PLOS Climate advancing legal innovation for NDC implementation.
 She delivered expert presentations across multiple platforms, including at the Lauterpacht Centre for International Law and CCE’s Law and the Climate Crisis seminar series.
 She provided crucial logistical support to international workshops on climate litigation and she helped advance CCE’s participation in UK public procurement processes.

 Building CCE’s Global Voice

-Post Doc Candidate Jessica Crow has significantly strengthened CCE’s leadership in climate law and governance through high-impact academic, policy, and global engagement work, including co-authoring a forthcoming chapter for The Oxford Handbook of Climate Change and Private Law and participating in its manuscript workshop at Yale Law School.
-Her active collaboration with the World Economic Forum—ranging from contributions to the Climate Governance Expert Community to producing a global webinar and blog on climate litigation and presenting on sustainable procurement—has amplified CCE’s international visibility.
+From July 2024 to September 2025, Post Doc Candidate Jessica Crow strengthened CCE’s leadership in climate law and governance through high-impact academic, policy, and global engagement work, including co-authoring a forthcoming chapter for The Oxford Handbook of Climate Change and Private Law and participating in its manuscript workshop at Yale Law School.
+Her active collaboration with the World Economic Forum—ranging from contributions to the Climate Governance Expert Community to producing a global webinar and blog on climate litigation and presenting on sustainable procurement— amplified CCE’s international visibility.

 Growing Reach and Influence

-CCE’s influence is accelerating rapidly, ensuring CCE has become a trusted international hub for climate governance insight and leadership:
+CCE’s influence accelerated rapidly throughout 2024 and 2025, ensuring that CCE became a trusted international hub for climate governance insight and leadership.
+Here are some communications impact figures from September 2025:

 ⭐ 5,000+ LinkedIn Followers (+158% YoY)